Morrow High School (Georgia)

 Morrow High School is the easternmost secondary school in Clayton County, Georgia, United States.
 Part of Clayton County Public Schools; it is located in Ellenwood at 4930 Steele Road.
 The school's teams are known as the Mustangs.
 Middle schools generally associated with Morrow High are Morrow Middle School, Adamson Middle School and Rex Mill Middle School.

-In 2022, the new Morrow High School $80 million campus was recently completed just east of the current location with a brand new district stadium and basketball arena.
-It will be the largest and most expensive school built in Clayton County Schools.
+In 2022, the new Morrow High School $80 million campus was recently completed just east of the current location with the new Steele Road Stadium and basketball arena named A.C.
+McCullers Gymnasium.
+Coach McCullers who is best known for his 27-year tenure as the head basketball coach at Morrow High.
+It is the largest and most expensive school built in Clayton County.